Civil

 County Sheriff’s Office?

-Acushnet, Attleboro, Berkley,
+Acushnet, Assonet, Attleboro, Berkley,

 Dartmouth, Dighton, Easton, Fairhaven, Fall